 Stay After Worship

-First Sunday: Coffee Social/Letter Writing
+Second Sunday: Coffee Social/Letter Writing

-On the first Sunday of each month we gather at the rise of Meeting for Worship to share coffee (or tea) and refreshments.
+On the second Sunday of each month we gather at the rise of Meeting for Worship to share coffee (or tea) and refreshments.
 This is a time we get to connect with one another socially.
 We also provide an opportunity for those willing to write letters to our Congressional Representatives or Senators to advocate for current issues important to our Quaker values.
 The subject matter of the letters, as well as the suggested content, are provided to us by the Friends Committee on National Legislation (FCNL).

-On the second Sunday of each month at the rise of Meeting for Worship, the Ministry & Counsel Committee sponsors a forum hour.
+On the third Sunday of each month at the rise of Meeting for Worship, the Ministry & Counsel Committee sponsors a forum hour.
 The time is used to broaden our awareness and knowledge about important issues in our world today, to deepen our awareness of Quakerism, to foster spirituality or community.
 Topics discussed range from matters concerning the environment or things we might do to address racism in our daily lives, to Quaker spirituality and values.
 A formal presentation is normally followed by insightful sharing around how the matters discussed have impacted us personally.

 Fourth Sunday: Adult Education/Richard Rohr Discussion